Scrambled Linear Pseudorandom Number Generators: Organization of the paper

-Next we start to discuss the theoretical material.
-Section~\ref{sec:hwd} describes in detail the new test we have used in addition to BigCrush, and some interesting implementation issues.
-In Section~\ref{sec:poly} and~\ref{sec:ed} we discuss mathematical properties of our linear engines: in particular, we introduce the idea of \emph{word polynomials}, polynomials on $w\times w$ matrices associated with a linear engine.
-The word polynomial makes it easy to compute the \emph{characteristic polynomial}, which is the basic tool to establish full period, and can be used as a heuristic to evaluate the resistance of the generator to our new test.
+In Section~\ref{sec:poly} and~\ref{sec:ed} we discuss the mathematical properties of our linear engines: in particular, we introduce the idea of \emph{word polynomials}, polynomials on $w\times w$ matrices associated with a linear engine.
+The word polynomial makes it easy to compute the \emph{characteristic polynomial}, which is the basic tool to establish full period.
 We then provide \emph{equidistribution} results.

 In the last part of the paper, starting with Section~\ref{sec:thscr}, we apply ideas and techniques from the theory of filtered LFSRs to the problem of analyzing the behavior of our scramblers.
-We provide some exact results, and discuss a few heuristics based on extensive symbolic computation.
+We provide some exact results and discuss a few heuristics based on extensive symbolic computation.
 Our discussion gives a somewhat more rigorous foundation to the choices made in Section~\ref{sec:comb}, and opens several interesting problems.